 - April 8-18, 2021: Spring Break, College Advising closed during this time

-- April, date and time TBD – 11th graders only – Application Case Studies (mock application review) Program one of two nights (family choice), details forthcoming
+- April 20-21, evening– 11th graders only – Application Case Studies (mock application review) Program one of two nights (family choice), details forthcoming

 - May 1 – 11th graders only – no sooner than this, 11th graders begin asking teachers for recommendation letters following College Advising guidance (through end of school year)

 - **May 1 – 12th graders only – the date by which seniors must commit to one college